-$M \oplus M'$, consists of disjoint (M, M')-alternating cycles.
 An alternating cycle of a plane graph is maximal if it is not contained in the region bounded by another alternating cycle.

-An edge of a Kekuléan graph H is a fixed single (fixed double, resp.) edge if it belongs to none (all, resp.) of the perfect matchings of H. An edge is fixed if it is either a fixed single edge or a fixed double edge.
+An edge of a Kekuléan graph H is a fixed single (resp., fixed double) edge if it belongs to none (resp., all) of the perfect matchings of H. An edge is fixed if it is either a fixed single edge or a fixed double edge.

-A hexagonal system is a 2-connected subgraph of the hexagonal lattice without nonhexagonal finite faces.
+A hexagonal system is a 2-connected subgraph of the hexagonal lattice without non-hexagonal finite faces.
 A generalized hexagonal system is a 2-connected subgraph of the hexagonal lattice, while a polyhex fragment is a connected subgraph of the hexagonal lattice.
 Clearly, hexagonal systems form a proper subset of generalized hexagonal systems which, in turn, form a proper subset of polyhex fragments.
 The boundary of a polyhex fragment is defined as the union of the boundaries of its infinite face and the non-hexagonal finite faces.

-2 Results
+2. Results